CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 {{%notice note%}}

-Although specifying a subinterface like swp1.100 and then running `ifup swp1.100` results in the automatic creation of the swp1 interface in the kernel, Cumulus Networks recommends you specify the parent interface swp1 as well.
+Although specifying a subinterface like swp1.100 and then running `ifup swp1.100` results in the automatic creation of the swp1 interface in the kernel, consider also specifying the parent interface swp1.
 A parent interface is one where any physical layer configuration can reside, such as `link-speed 1000` or `link-duplex full`.
 If you only create swp1.100 and not swp1, then you cannot run `ifup swp1` because you did not specify it.

 {{%/notice%}}